 * MSN/MBA students must complete NURS 6301 prior to enrolling in FINC 6352 or MGMT 6355.
 Enrollment in all other course work listed requires fulfillment of published prerequisites.

 - MGMT 6375 Seminar in Employment Law

 MSN/MBA students are expected to:

-1. Be familiar with the mission of this program and to comply with the expectations of them outlined in this
+1. Be familiar with the mission of this program and to comply with the expectations outlined in this catalog, new

-2. Maintain high standards of academic honesty and ethical behavior as outlined in course syllabi.
+2. Maintain high standards of academic honesty and ethical behavior as outlined in course syllabi and student

 3. Ensure that degree plan requirements are understood and contact advisor promptly to resolve any questions